Brooklyn Immersionists: Conflict with affluent real estate developers

-Even as early as 1990, the Immersionists warned of such radical neighborhood exploitation in the announcement for their seminal event, The Sex Salon: "Bring your sensuous images, poems, sounds and self, not your speculation capital.”
-In 1992, Waterfront Week took a formal stand against the city's plans to privilege developers over residents.
-Endorsed by Waterfront Week’s founder, Genia Gould, and penned by the Green Room’s Rolf Carle, the weekly called for "no new building on the waterfront" and insisted that it "maintain its M3 heavy industrial zoning."
+In 1992 Waterfront Week took a formal stand against the city's plans to privilege developers over residents.
+Endorsed by the zine's founder, Genia Gould, and penned by one of the Green Room's contributors, Rolf Carle, the weekly called for "no new building on the waterfront" and insisted that it "maintain its M3 heavy industrial zoning."
 M3 allowed for mixed uses of the waterfront area, but not the construction of high rises.
 Waterfront Week also supported "ecologically correct" industrial zoning and took a stand against an array of potential polluting industries: "No incinerators, no garbage transfer stations, no sludge factories that the city would like to see and we as a community would not like to smell."
-Consistent with the Immersionists' environmental ethos, the weekly also called for existing buildings to be renovated and "recycling centers and alternative energy stations developed."
+The weekly also called for existing buildings to be renovated and "recycling centers and alternative energy stations developed."